What is photodynamic therapy?

-Aine Shaw used photodynamic therapy to heal from inoperable lung cancer
+Aine Shaw was given photodynamic therapy to treat inoperable lung cancer

 It was in 2002 when Aine Shaw was given her deadly diagnosis of inoperable lung cancer.
 “I had asthma and a weak chest for years and had gone into the hospital with a bad bout of bronchitis,” says the 71 year old former nurse from near Buxton, Derbyshire.
 She was given an X-ray that revealed that she had a tumor growing in her left lung.
 “Normally it would have been removed,” she adds.
 “But my lungs were in such a bad way from the asthma and bronchitis that the surgeon said I probably wouldn’t survive the anesthesia, so they weren’t going to operate.”